PiggyPigCute/PigEdit/README.md

 (Click on the positions to tp)

 ### Wands
-`/trigger pigedit.wands`: Give tou the two selctor item
+`/trigger pigedit.wands`: Give you the two selctor items
 * Right Click to set the first or the second position
-* Drop to display the selection
+* Drop one to display the selection

 ## Build
 `/trigger pigedit.fill`: Fill the selected area with your selected item (item in your hand)

 `/trigger pigedit.clear`: Clear all the blocks in the selection
-\\

 `/trigger pigedit.circle set <radius>`: Create a circle centered on your position with the input radius with your selected item (item in your hand)

 `/trigger pigedit.circle.clear set <radius>`: Clear of hte blocks in a circle area centered on your position with the input radius